HoriaMercan/TSC_EBook/README.md

-## Horia Mercan - OpenBook Reader - Systems Testing
+## Horia Mercan - OpenBook - Systems Testing

 This project presents the electronic design (schematic/pcb) and the visual design of a complete ebook.